josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌱_the_broker_class_and_british_stagnation.md

 The problem is not merely lack of power.

 It is:
-## ⚖️ A psychological orientation toward preserving stability before risking regeneration.
+> ⚖️ a psychological orientation toward preserving stability before risking regeneration.

 ---